 He said Friday that those seeking to expand affordable housing "face a lot of challenges; there is not a lot of funding available, and many projects are not economically feasible."

 The statistics for county cities and towns continue to be dispiriting, as they have been for a number of years.
 Gordon reported the poverty rate in the county is at 12 percent and average rents have increased 53 percent over the past decade.

-In addition, 56 percent of county renters (comprising 30 percent of all county households) were defined as "rent burdened."
-That means more than 30 percent of their income goes toward rent.
-Of those households, nearly two thirds are "severely rent burdened," meaning more than 50 percent of income goes toward rent.
+In addition, 56 percent of county renters (comprising 30 percent of all county households) were defined as "rent burdened.

 The median renter household income was $25,038, Gordon reported, compared to $68,900 for all county households -- possibly highlighting the income disparities that are a factor in the availability of affordable units.